Medical training abroad during the foundation programme

 - During F2 Expand / Collapse

-- it is only possible to complete an F2 abroad in some foundation schools, the UKFPO has a useful downloadable guide as to which do allow it.
+- it is only possible to complete an F2 abroad in some foundation schools, visit the UKFPO website for more information.

 - it would need to be approved beforehand by your foundation school director.
 This may involve long and complex negotiations with your intended employer abroad.
 The programme needs to be in an English-speaking hospital that meets a range of criteria and is an appropriate setting to achieve the required F2 competencies